WHO WE ARE

 1905

-Moses III, along with his brother Calvin, launches the first McKissack firm in Nashville, TN.
+Moses III, along with his brother Calvin, launches the first McKissack architecture and engineering firm in Nashville, TN.
 He was the grandson of Moses McKissack, a slave who learned the trade of building from his owner and began a family legacy in the industry.

 1942